 What’s more, you get to do it at the foot of the snowy peaks of the Himalayas.

-Looking for an unconventional start to your trip?
-The Darjeeling Himalayan Railway features a train offering connections to a number of prime workation destinations.
+If you're looking to do some exploring whilst you're working, the Darjeeling Himalayan Railway offers connections to a number of prime workation destinations.
 It’s not the most efficient way to do things, but it’s the perfect way to see incredible surroundings.

-Labelled as hippiedom's final frontier by Condé Nast traveller, this is the absolute go-to for fans of impressive architecture cloaked within boundless flurries of greenery.
+Dubbed hippiedom's final frontier, this is the absolute go-to for fans of impressive architecture cloaked within boundless flurries of greenery.

 Leave your wilting office houseplants behind as Gokarana has endless vegetation no matter where your apartment sits in this hilly retreat.